 If the problem persists, uninstall the currently installed display drivers download, and install the latest driver Download manually from the manufactures website.
 You need to visit your motherboard/graphics card manufacturer’s website and download the latest chipset drivers for your motherboard.

 Issues with the random freeze on Windows 10 can be caused by your network drivers, especially if they are out of date.
 If that’s the case, you might want to visit your network adapter manufacturer’s website and download the latest drivers.

-You can manually update driver click on start menu and type Device manager.
-On device manager window expand Network Adapters select the installed network driver right click on it and select Update Driver software.
-Select Search Automatically for updated Driver software.
+You can manually update the driver click on the start menu and type Device Manager.
+On-device manager window expands Network Adapters select the installed network driver to right-click on it and select Update Driver software.
+Select Search Automatically for updated driver software.
 This will find the latest driver for your system and install it.
 After installing Restart the windows.

 Increase the virtual memory

-In Windows Explorer, right click on Computer icon (This PC) and select Properties.
+In Windows Explorer, right-click on the Computer icon (This PC) and select Properties.
 Now select Advanced system setting left side on the system properties window.
 This will open the system properties window.
-Here select Advanced Tab then clicks on settings bellow to performance: visual effects processor scheduling, memory user and Virtual memory.
+Here select Advanced Tab then clicks on settings bellow to performance: visual effects processor scheduling, memory user, and Virtual memory.
 Again on performance properties click Advanced Tab and select Change at Virtual memory section.